gitorko/gitorko.github.io/content/post/spring-apache-kafka/index.md

 ## Kafka Streams

 Kafka Streams has stream-table duality.
 Tables are a set of evolving facts.
 Each new event overwrites the old one, whereas streams are a collection of immutable facts.
 Kafka Streams provides two abstractions for Streams and Tables.
 KStream handles the stream of records.
-KTable manages the changelog stream with the latest state of a given key
-For not partitioned tables we can use GlobalKTables to broadcast information to all tasks.
+KTable manages the changelog stream with the latest state of a given key For not partitioned tables we can use GlobalKTables to broadcast information to all tasks.

-When we use other projects like apache spark, storm,flink we write code and copy the jar to the nodes where the actual work happens.
-With the introduction of kafka stream we can now write your processing logic for streams and then it can run anywhere the jar can run.
+When we use other projects like apache spark, storm, flink we write code and copy the jar to the nodes where the actual work happens.
+With the introduction of kafka stream we can now write our processing logic for streams, then it can run anywhere the jar can run.
 KafkaStreams enables us to consume from Kafka topics, analyze or transform data, and potentially, send it to another Kafka topic.

 We will now count the users by age group.